 It is always surprising to me when I discover yet another faculty member who uses the LMS to teach courses in which students read independently and demonstrate their knowledge through multiple-choice exams without interaction of any kind between the instructor and the student, or between students.
 Despite efforts at providing quality professional development programs, online resources, and consultation services, some faculty have resisted the change that is a requirement of online teaching; stimulating learning through interaction.

-The rapid development of web-based tools (sometimes referred to as Web 2.0 Tools) has offered up an ever-changing menu of resources that, when added to the existing set of tools currently available in LMS, can provide the instructor with an even richer palette from which to select the appropriate strategy or interactive experience.
+The rapid development of web-based tools (sometimes referred to as Web 2.0 Tools) has offered up an ever-changing menu of resources that, when added to the existing set of tools currently available in LMSs, can provide the instructor with an even richer palette from which to select the appropriate strategy or interactive experience.

 What makes the online resource even more enticing than the LMS is that the user has more control over the environment.
-The instructor no longer has to rely on professional development courses to train the in the use of expensive and overly complicated software or LMS tools.
+The instructor no longer has to rely on professional development courses to become proficient in the use of expensive and overly complicated software or LMS tools.
 Many of the web-based solutions are simply easier to use because they focus on one thing, and one thing only – the task at hand, without a lot of “extras”.